Factory (object-oriented programming): Design patterns

 Factories are used in various design patterns, specifically in creational patterns such as the Design pattern object library.
 Specific recipes have been developed to implement them in many languages.
-For example, several "GoF patterns", like the "Factory method pattern", the "Builder" or even the "Singleton" are implementations of this concept.
-The "Abstract factory pattern" instead is a method to build collections of factories.
+For example, several GoF patterns, like the Factory method pattern, the Builder or even the Singleton are implementations of this concept.
+The Abstract factory pattern instead is a method to build collections of factories.

-In some design patterns, a factory object has a method for every kind of object it is capable of creating.
+In some design patterns, a factory object has a method for every kind of object it can create.
 These methods optionally accept parameters defining how the object is created, and then return the created object.

 Applications

-Factory objects are common in toolkits and frameworks where library code needs to create objects of types which may be subclassed by applications using the framework.
+Factory objects are common in widget toolkits and software frameworks where library code needs to create objects of types which may be subclassed by applications using the framework.
 They are also used in test-driven development to allow classes to be put under test.

-Factories determine the actual concrete type of object to be created, and it is here that the object is actually created.
-As the factory only returns an abstract interface to the object, the client code does not know – and is not burdened by – the actual concrete type of the object which was just created.
+Factories determine the concrete type of object to be created, and it is here that the object is created.
+As the factory only returns an abstract interface to the object, the client code does not know, and is unburdened by, the concrete type of the object which was just created.
 However, the type of a concrete object is known by the abstract factory.
 In particular, this means: